Epidexipteryx: Classification

 A separate exploratory analysis included Scansoriopteryx/Epidendrosaurus, which was recovered as a basal member of Avialae; the authors noted that it did not clade with Epidexipteryx, which stayed outside Eumaniraptora.
 Constraining the monophyly of Scansoriopterygidae required four additional steps and moved Epidexipteryx into Avialae.
 A monophyletic Scansoriopterygidae was recovered by Godefroit et al. (2013); the authors found scansoriopterygids to be basalmost members of Paraves and the sister group to the clade containing Avialae and Deinonychosauria.
 Agnolín and Novas (2013) recovered monophyletic Scansoriopterygidae as well, but found them to be non-paravian maniraptorans and the sister group to Oviraptorosauria.

 An abbreviated version of Zhang et al.s 2008 cladogram is presented below.

 Paleobiology

 Epidexipteryx appears to have lacked remiges (wing feathers), though based on the related Yi, it may have possessed some sort of membrane wing to allow gliding.
+In addition it has been compared to an Aye aye using its long claws to rummage through trees in search of grubs to eat.

 Paleoenvironment

 Epidexipteryx is known from the Middle Jurassic or Upper Jurassic age Daohugou Beds of Inner Mongolia, China (about 160 or 154 mya).